zharuosi/blog/source/_posts/propeller-concepts.md

 <img src="https://raw.githubusercontent.com/zharuosi/blog/source/source/images/propeller-screw-icons-vector-16504568.jpg" width="50%" height="50%">

-A propeller is a part of propulsion system that transmits power by converting rotational motion into thrust, based on Bernoulli's principle.
+A propeller in propulsion system can transmit power by converting rotational motion into thrust, based on Bernoulli's principle.
 The most common propeller is called the screw propeller, with fixed helical blades rotating around a shaft.
 The first screw propeller in the world was invented in 1835, by John Ericsson and Francis Pettit Smith.
 Propellers can be used in marine ships, aircrafts, etc. The basic concepts and priciples in marine propulsion are introduced in this blog.

 ## Geometry
 <!-- more -->